ManimCommunity/manim/docs/source/guides/deep_dive.rst

 there are no static mobjects, and so the ``static_image`` attribute is simply set to ``None``.

-Next, the renderer asks the scene whether the current animation is a "frozen frame" animation, which would mean that the renderer actually does not have to repaint the moving mobjects in every frame of the time progression.
+Next, Manager asks the scene whether the current animation is a "frozen frame" animation, which would mean that the renderer actually does not have to repaint the moving mobjects in every frame of the time progression.
 It can then just take the latest static frame, and display it